Skip to main content

 Long Drive North: Co-Op RV Simulator is a single player and multiplayer open world shooter game with a post-apocalyptic theme.
 It was developed by Mindflair Games LTD and was released on November 18, 2025.
 It received neutral reviews from players.

-Play alone or with up to 4 players in 4 RVs.
-Drive, maintain, explore, scavenge and hunt to survive the Long Drive North.
-Drive and maintain your trusty old RV: get hands on and refuel & repair your vehicle Survive an unforgiving world: manage your sleep, hunger and thirst levels, scavenge for parts, and hunt for food Use recipes and cook to survive Explore the wilderness: disc…
+Drive, maintain, explore, scavenge, upgrade and hunt to survive the Long Drive North.
+Drive and maintain your trusty old RV: get hands on and refuel & repair your vehicle Survive an unforgiving world: manage your sleep, hunger and thirst levels, scavenge for parts, and hunt for food Use recipes and cook to survive Upgrade and customise your RV: scavenge engine, battery and wheel u…

 Skip User Reviews